frank-leitner/portswigger-websecurity-academy/14_clickjacking/Multistep_clickjacking/README.md

 ### Craft the malicious HTML

 Here in the lab, I have the information that the user clicks on anything that tells him to click.
-My victum user even obeys the order I tell him to click.
+My victim user even obeys the order I tell him to click.

 So that is exactly what I'll do: